Please email any questions you have to our Q&A Department.

 Q: What does the EVS Patent Portfolio License cover?

-A: The EVS Patent Portfolio License provides coverage for the EVS Standard that is covered by Portfolio patents to the extent posted here.
+A: The EVS Patent Portfolio License provides coverage for the EVS Standard to the extent posted here.

 Q: Who are the essential patent holders (“Licensors”) to the EVS Patent Portfolio License?